 Transaction costs in financial markets show up as buying and selling spreads, commissions and brokerage fees, various kinds of service charges, insurance costs, and risk premiums.
 These represent the costs of making computations and of record-keeping (e.g. labour time used in paperwork and accounting), acquiring and processing information, assessing risks (including the credit standing of counterparties in transactions), measures taken to deal with residual risks (including insurance), enforcing contracts and agreements (e.g. monitoring and policing agents and counterparties), and policing property rights in general.
-They also reflect basic marketing and other costs involved in the business of intermediation - the essence of much normal activity in private financial markets.
+They also reflect basic marketing and other costs involved in the business of intermediation (the essence of much normal activity in private financial markets).

-Transaction costs reflect genuine opportunity costs of resources used in transacting and such costs can be reduced by institutional reforms or modifications of market structure.
+Transaction costs reflect genuine opportunity costs of resources used in transacting, and such costs can be reduced with institutional reforms or modifications of market structure.
 In other words, the level of transaction costs in relation to the total value of the commodity being transacted partly reflects the state of development of financial markets and of the supporting infrastructure in the economy at large (communications facilities, computer facilities, adequately trained personnel, etc.).

-3.3 Developing the Financial Sector in Sierra Leone
+3. Developing the Financial Sector in Sierra Leone

 Sierra Leone is at a very low level of financial development.
-A country of about 6 million people, with a per capita income of around US\$315, Sierra Leone currently has 13 commercial banks, 9 community banks, 9 insurance companies, 3 housing finance companies which are non-deposit taking, 2 savings and loans, the Finance and Trust Corporation, 2 discount houses, some 42 foreign exchange bureaus, and 6 microfinance institutions, also non-deposit taking.
-Total bank assets at end-2010 were equivalent to US\$582 million.
+It is a country of about six million people, with a per capita annual income currently around US\$315.
+Sierra Leone currently has thirteen commercial banks, nine community banks, nine insurance companies, three housing finance companies that are non-deposit-taking, two savings and loans, the Finance and Trust Corporation, two discount houses, some forty-two foreign exchange bureaus, and six microfinance institutions, which are also non-deposit-taking.
+Total bank assets at the end of 2010 were equivalent to US\$582 million.
 The Bank of Sierra Leone further lists the National Social Security and Insurance Trust and the Sierra Leone State Lottery as non-bank financial institutions.
-A stock market was launched on 18 July 2009.
+A national stock market was launched on 18 July 2009.

 Sierra Leone has a fairly liberalized financial system.
-Interest rates and exchange rates are market-determined, there are no selective credit controls, and despite the fact that the largest commercial bank is state-owned, the banking system is not government-dominated in its activities.
-But there are cash and liquidity requirements, which banks have to follow, constraining somewhat the structure of banks' asset portfolios.
+Interest rates and exchange rates are market-determined, there are no selective credit controls, and, despite the fact that the largest commercial bank is state-owned, the activities of the banking system are not government-dominated.
+However, there are cash and liquidity requirements that banks have to follow, constraining the structure of banks' asset portfolios somewhat.

-3.3.1 The Challenges
+3.1.
+The Challenges

-Banks in Sierra Leone are small (assets averaging about US\$45 million); efficiency is low (non-interest expense averaging about 10.1% of total assets, and interest rate spreads some 10.8 percentage points); there is high concentration in the banking sector, despite recent improvement (the three largest banks hold about 54% of total assets); and the skill and experience level of bankers are deemed low on average.
-The new stock exchange will take some time to get a significant number of listings.
+Banks in Sierra Leone are small (assets average about US\$45 million), efficiency is low (non-interest expense averages about 10.1% of total assets and interest rate spreads some 10.8 percentage points), there is high concentration in the banking sector despite recent improvement (the three largest banks hold about 54% of total assets), and the skill and experience level of bankers are deemed to be low on average.
+It will take some time for the new stock exchange to obtain a significant number of listings.

-Soundness of the financial system is in some question, although it is not in any danger of crisis.
-The capital-asset ratio of the banks, for example, is good (about 17%), but non-performing loans are a problem - tending to hover around 16% in recent years.
+The soundness of the financial system is in some question, although it is not in any danger of crisis.
+The capital-asset ratio of the banks, for example, is good (about 17%), but non-performing loans are a problem, tending to hover around 16% in recent years.